 Here are some activity ideas:

-- Sponge painting of the Statue of Liberty made to scale.
 The students make the sponge painting with adult assistance.
 Then they draw people on construction paper and cut them out.
-You might not be able to see this in the photo but the people were glued to the bottom of the picture, grouped around the statue.
+You might not be able to see this in the photo, but the people were glued to the bottom of the picture, grouped around the statue.
 This shows children the size of the Statue of Liberty.

-- Mural of Words from Other Languages.
-I adapted this idea from Instructor Magazine Nov-Dec 2004.
-I use the words from the magazine and make a mural that we put up and keep up for the rest of the year.
+I adapted this idea from Instructor Magazine (November/December 2004).
+I use the Words From Other Countries printable from the magazine and make a mural that we put up and keep up for the rest of the year.
 I use mural paper and colored markers, and laminate it to make it last.

-- Drawings of How Immigrants Got Here.
 I use these drawings as a kind of evaluation of what children have learned.
-First we discuss means of transportation and then children make rough sketches or plans on copy paper.
+First we discuss means of transportation, and then children make rough sketches or plans on copy paper.
 I always ask students to make a plan first.
 Then they draw and color detailed pictures of how immigrants traveled to America.
-I also ask them to write 2-3 sentences on a 3x5" card explaining their picture.
-The reason I use 3x5" cards is that they are small and less threatening for beginning writers.
+I also ask them to write 2–3 sentences on a 3"x5" index card explaining their picture.
+The reason I use 3"x5" cards is that they are small and less threatening for beginning writers.